Emergency-Response-Demo/emergency-console/README.md

 ## Development Server

-Run `run-loca.sh` for a static Express server that will serve content from the generated `dist/` folder.
+Run `run-local.sh` for a static Express server that will serve content from the generated `dist/` folder.
 It will also set environment variables to configure services that are remote.
-By default the server script attempts to run on port `8080` and looks for an `incident-service` as a backend.
+By default the server script attempts to run on port `8080` and looks for microservices labeled `incident-service, alert-service, responder-service` as a backends.

 ## Code scaffolding